 Recently, experimenting with the computer as a means of expression has led her into a new and colourful language particularly suited to jazz themes.

-Rosalind recently took part in a Radio Suffolk programme to promote Easterly Artists’ virtual exhibition “In Isolation”.
+Rosalind exhibits regularly at the Aldeburgh Gallery in Aldeburgh.
+She recently took part in a Radio Suffolk programme to promote Easterly Artists’ virtual exhibition “In Isolation”.
 Click on the link below to hear the interview.

 For more information, visit www.rosalindbieber.co.uk.